PatlollaMamatha/Pizza-Sales-Analysis-using-SQL/README.md

-I recently completed an exciting project using SQL to analyze pizza sales data across four tables: Orders, Order Details, Pizzas, and Pizza Type.

- By writing SQL queries, I uncovered patterns in total revenue, popular pizza types, peak sales times, and customer preferences.

-This project not only sharpened my SQL skills but also demonstrated how data can drive better business decisions.
+Problem Statement: Pizza Sales Analysis

+This project aims to analyze pizza sales data to uncover insights and trends that can inform strategic decision-making.
+The analysis will involve retrieving key metrics such as total orders, revenue, and top-selling pizza types.
+Additionally, the distribution of orders by time and pizza category will be explored.
+The goal is to gain a comprehensive understanding of pizza sales dynamics, including revenue contribution by pizza type and trends over time.